AsiJKR/TestSuite/README.md

-# TestSuite_ATG
+# TestSuite *

-The testing framework aims to provide a good way to write and run unit and functional tests for the ATG web application.
+The testing framework aims to provide a good way to write and run unit and functional tests for the * web application.

 ## ⚙️ How does this work?